graniticio/granitic/doc/installation.md

 ## Requirements

- * Go 1.7 or later
+ * Go 1.8 or later
  * Git

- It is highly recommended that you have installed Go according to the standard Go installation instructions (https://golang.org/doc/install) and have set your GOPATH environment variable correctly.
+ It is highly recommended that you have installed Go according to the [standard Go installation instructions](https://golang.org/doc/install) and have set your GOPATH environment variable correctly.

 #### Note for Windows users